JoachimFischer/IBM-vpc-Terraform/README.md

 If you have logon into IBM Cloud Account, switch to [Schematics](https://cloud.ibm.com/schematics/overview) and define your Workspace.
 Therfore you have define the Workspace name, use your Resource group and add the GitHub URL like https://github.com/JoachimFischer/IBM-vpc-Terraform

 Now push the button *"Retrieve input variables"* to add your API key and the stored SSH name.
-Now you can creat teh workspace.
-In this panel you can also switch between both VPC generations.
-Change the value of variable *ibmcloud_vpc_generation* from *1* for Generation1 to *2* for Generation2.
-It is necessary to change the server image type and the server profile if you switch between VPC generations.
-To get more informaton use following [Link](https://cloud.ibm.com/docs/overview?topic=overview-compare-vpc-vpcoc&origin_team=T02J3DPUE).
+The information about your API key are available in IAM menue under API Key for classic infrastructure.
+Now you can creat the workspace.
+Before starting, please add your SSH key in VPC Infrastructure.

 After adding the variable values, use the button of Terraform function.
 At first push the button *"Generate plan"*.
 If this is finalized with no error you can *"Apply plan"*.
 In this step the installation of the ressources are realized.
 During the activities you can follow the log view.